What is My Media?

 NOTE: CaptureSpace is no longer supported by Kaltura and was deprecated on May 31, 2019.
 We recommend you download the new Kaltura Capture version (see below).
 CaptureSpace on Windows may allow you to continue creating recordings, but it will not automatically upload.
 The software does not work at all on the Mac.

 Kaltura Capture is a full-featured screen recording solution.
 With Kaltura Capture, you can record any combination of two recording devices (for example two screens, two webcams, or 1 of each) and a microphone.
 While recording you will have the option to write or draw on your screen using the built-in annotation tools.

 For TTU-owned Macs, please use the self-service install.

 The Kaltura Capture User Guide has more details about the different features and functions so check that out for more information.

 Kaltura Express is a fast and easy tool for recording your webcam and microphone, no downloads or installs required.
 This tool does not record your screen.
 Kaltura Express works directly in your web browser so you can start recording in seconds.
 You can start recording using Kaltura Express by clicking on the Add New button within My Media and choosing Kaltura Express.

 For more detailed information about Kaltura Express, including a walk-through check out the Kaltura Express User Guide.

-How do I add existing Media to My Media?
+How do I add my existing Media to My Media?